StrongKey/FIDO-Server/CONTRIBUTING.md

 ## Contributor License Agreement (CLA)

-You must sign a CLA before your Pull Request will be merged.
+You must sign a CLA before your pull request will be merged.
 This is a one-time requirement for StrongKey open-source projects in GitHub.
 You can read more about [Contribution License Agreements (CLA)](https://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.

 If you would like to contribute to the FIDO2 Community Edition project: